UMM-CSci-3601/fullstack-lab/README.md

 ![image](https://user-images.githubusercontent.com/1300395/109009528-3f95d500-7674-11eb-86ee-8c5e375d5d0b.png)

 There are a lot of neat things you can do here like inspect each test and find which selectors to use in the tests you are writing.
-We encourage you to look through some of the Cypress documentation linked in the "Resources" section below.
+We encourage you to look through some of the Cypress documentation linked in the "Selected Resources" section below or in the [Resources](./RESOURCES.md) markdown file.

 ### GitHub Actions